For Parents

 The Operating Layer Around Your Child’s Education

 Total visibility.
+Honest dashboards.
 Reward goals.
 Up to four children on one subscription.
-The control schools never gave you, in one dashboard.
+The control schools never gave you, in one place.

 One Dashboard, Everything Visible